Coral Spawning: Nature’s Underwater Spectacle

 Terms and conditions apply.
 You can find our T&Cs here.

 Join Adrenalin Snorkel & Dive’s friendly and professional crew for a chance to see one of the great wonders of the world burst to life!
-The next outer reef coral spawning event is predicted to occur approx. 2 nights after the full moon in November, don’t miss out on this fantastic opportunity of a massive Coral Spawning happening once a year.
+The next outer reef coral spawning event is predicted to occur approx. 2 nights after the full moon in November, don’t miss out on this fantastic opportunity of a massive Coral Spawning usually happening once a year.
 We will visit some of the best reefs located offshore from Townsville (the central section of the GBR).
-Reefs might include; Lodestone, Keeper, Davies (weather dependent)!
+Reefs might include Lodestone, Keeper, Davies (weather dependent), and Palm Island Group!
 You will do 2 dives on the first day and 4 dives each day/night after.
 Our Liveaboard is also ECO-certified by Ecotourism Australia!

 Your vessel (MV SeaEsta)

 The MV SeaEsta is the perfect vessel for your liveaboard with double, twin and quad-share air-conditioned cabins.
-It has a large, fully equipped dive deck that provides easy access in and out of water for divers and snorkelers.
+It has a large, fully equipped dive deck that provides easy access in and out of water for divers and snorkellers.
 It also features a BBQ and entertainment deck where you can relax and mingle with your fellow crew/passengers in between dives.
+All bedding is supplied.
+All meals are prepared fresh on board.
+Freshwater is provided for your hot showers.

 Possible sites we visit: